 In the heart of the city of Breda, the Netherlands you will find the Wilhelminapark: a quiet and calm place.
 You can come to peace on one of the benches around the pond, or you can, of course, walk up to the massive tank located at the corner where the roads Wilhelminapark and Paul Windhausenweg meet.
 This unique tank is the only complete Panther Ausf.
 D left in the world better known in the region as the “Poolse tank” (Polish tank).
 The tank was given to the municipality on the occasion of the one-year commemoration of the liberation of Breda.
 For this event the 1st Polish Armoured Division was invited, which liberated the city.
 The Poles, stationed Germany, took one of the AFVs located at the Krupp testing grounds in Meppen and loaded it on a flatbed trailer.
 Once arrived in Breda, the tank was presented as a gift on 29 October 1945 by General Maczek.

 The exact unit this Panther has served with remain unknown today.
-The chassis number (Fgst.Nr.) is said to be 210198, which tells us some of its history1.
-The chassis number, which identifies is as the 198th assembled at M.A.N.
+The armoured hull has its own number which is known to be 212 583 with manufacturer identifier ‘kmy’ of Eisenwerke Oberdonau, Linz.
+The chassis number (Fgst.Nr.) is said to be 210 198, but was not found in its usual place.
+This number was supposedly found stamped on the gun travel lock.
+This chassis number, which would identify it as the 198th assembled Panther at M.A.N.
 Nürnberg in July 1943, does not quite line up with the features present on this vehicle, however.
 Nevertheless, it is clear that this is an early vehicle and retains many features specific to the first production batches.
 In this post I’ll walk you around this vehicle and highlight each of its characteristic features.

 Based on lists of preserved Panthers around the world, it’s easy to see why the specimen in Breda is so special: it is the only listed model D left in the world .
 The Panther located in Thun, Switzerland remains a peculiarity as it possesses some unusual features and could either be an early A or D model.
 The only other remaining Panthers with a similar MG flap in the glacis plate are either early A’s or Bergepanthers.